Glanbrook Rangers

 The Glanbrook Rangers are a Junior ice hockey team based in Glanbrook, Ontario, Canada.
 They are playing in the Provincial Junior Hockey League.
 The Rangers are only the second Ontario Hockey Association team to have claimed three consecutive Clarence Schmalz Cups as Junior C champions, winning in 1997, 1998, and 1999.
-The Rangers have continued to dominate the league including the Grimsby Peach Kings.
+The Rangers are members of the Bloomfield Division in the Southern Conference.

 History

 The Rangers reigned over their league and the Ontario Hockey Association from the 1996-97 season until 1999 with three consecutive Clarence Schmalz Cups as the best Junior C hockey team in Ontario.